magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 TODO:

-clipman is starting
-sound working but its shows M, cannot change volume using keys, startup sound did not play .local/bin not copied, see if its in skel and not in exception list rofimoji not working fedora-update change to debian-update test all productivity scripts check all flatpaks are working make backup of final scripts
+fedora-update change to debian-update make backup of final scripts in skel

 Java was already installed.
 Check if its working sudo apt install java-1.8.0-openjdk.x86_64 sudo alternatives --config java

-zoxide version is too old : Zoxode conda with simlink in user local bin???
+zoxide version is too old : Zoxode conda with simlink in user local bin??? - disable from xonshrc

 btrft grub